cloudmesh-community/fa18-523-88/project-report/report.md

 ---

+:o: as pointed out previously on piazza, remove the word *project* or *report* from your report. simply sauy We

 ## Abstract

-The main purpose of this project is to create a simple OCR extraction implementation which is able to extract key metadata from documents.
-To accomplish this, Google's Tesseract OCR Engine is leveraged to provide full-page OCR data.
+:o: The main purpose of this ~~projec~~ is to create a simple OCR extraction implementation which is able to extract key metadata from documents.
+:o: no explenation provided how this relates to buig data.

+To accomplish this, Google's
+Tesseract OCR Engine is leveraged to provide full-page OCR data.
 The goal is to have a configurable extraction engine that allows users to pin-point the meta-data to be extracted